by256/icsg3d/README.md

 This will create a new directory where you will find Cifs, density matrices, species matrices and properties for all generated compounds.
 ![Random Generations](images/rand_gens-1.png)

+## Using pre-trained models
+The pre-trained models in the models directory.
+To use these, you'll need to move/rename the models to a corresponding directories:

+> saved_models/unet/mode/unet_weights_mode.h5
+> saved_models/unet/mode/class_weights.npy
+> saved_models/vae/mode/vae_weights_mode.hdf5
+> saved_models/cgcnn/

+where mode is the name of your data directory.

 ## Citation
 <b>C. J. Court, B. Yildirim, A. Jain, J. M. Cole, <i>"3-D Inorganic Crystal Structure Generation and Property Prediction via Representation Learning"</i>, *J. Chem.
 Inf.
 Model.* 2020 (accepted for publication).</b>